Six Foot track

 - Please note

-- This walk is managed by the Department of Primary Industry - Crown Land.
-For more information visit the Six Foot track website.
+- This track is managed by the Department of Primary Industry - Crown Land.
+For detailed information about the track and closures phone Crown Land on: 1300 886 235.

 - Check the weather before you set out as Six Foot track can become boggy when it rains.